oneapi-src/oneDNN/doc/graph/complex_fusion/sdpa.md

    ![SDPA-Reorder](images/sdpa-reorder.png)

-## Data types
+## Data Types

-oneDNN supports the floating point SDPA pattern with data types f32, bf16, and f16. oneDNN users can specify the data type via the input and output logical tensors' data type fields for each operation. oneDNN does not support mixing different floating data types in a floating point SDPA pattern.
+oneDNN supports the floating-point SDPA pattern with data types f32, bf16, and f16.
+You can specify the data type via the input and output logical tensors' data type fields for each operation. oneDNN does not support mixing different floating data types in a floating-point SDPA pattern.

 oneDNN supports the quantized SDPA pattern with int8-f32 mixed precision, int8-bf16 mixed precision, and int8-f16 mixed precision data types.